Korey Toomer: San Diego / Los Angeles Chargers

 On September 28, 2016, Toomer was signed by the Chargers.

 On March 9, 2017, the Chargers placed an original-round (fifth round) tender on Toomer.
 He officially signed his tender on April 4, 2017, keeping him under contract with the Chargers for 2017.

 On September 11, 2017, in the season opener against the Denver Broncos on Monday Night Football, Toomer forced a fumble from running back Jamaal Charles.
 The fumble was recovered by teammate Casey Hayward and set up the Chargers to have an eventual touchdown scoring drive.

 San Francisco 49ers

 On April 4, 2018, Toomer signed a one-year contract with the San Francisco 49ers.
 He was released on September 1, 2018.

 Green Bay Packers

 On September 3, 2018, Toomer signed with the Green Bay Packers.
 He was released on November 28, 2018.

 BC Lions

 Toomer signed with the BC Lions of the Canadian Football League on June 25, 2019.
 He was released after the season on November 15, 2019.

 Seattle Dragons

 Toomer signed with the Tampa Bay Vipers of the XFL.
-He was placed on a reserve list before the start of the regular season, and was traded to the Seattle Dragons in exchange for S. J. Green on February 18, 2020.
+He was placed on the reserve list before the start of the regular season, and was traded to the Seattle Dragons in exchange for S. J. Green on February 18, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.